Fullscreen Image

 Example Workflow

-Workflows can quickly become complex.
-We recommend that you draw your workflows to help you understand the steps you need for your workflow.
+Draw workflows before creating them, to help you understand the steps you need.
 This example shows a workflow for ordering project equipment.
-The workflow is kicked off when the project begins.
+The workflow is started when the project begins.
 The user enters information about what equipment is needed.
 If the equipment is already owned, the workflow is closed.
 If the equipment is not already owned, the user follows the process to order equipment.

 Symbol